adamenger/chef-pypi-mirror/README.md

 Pypi Cookbook
 =============

 This cookbook sets up a mirror of pypi.python.org using the bandersnatch utility.
-Additionally we use nginx to serve the html.
+Nginx is installed to serve an autoindex on your pypi mirror directory.

 Requirements
 ------------
-#### Operating System:
+#### Operating Systems:
-Currently this cookbook is only designed to run on Debian/Ubuntu.
+This cookbook has been tested on CentOS 6.4 and Ubuntu 12.04.

 #### Cookbooks:

 I require the following cookbooks:

  - python
+ - nginx
+ - apt

 #### Misc